pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/process/to-do.md

 - ~~__I WILL__ Maybe transition the beginner text to literally repeating a single word or phrase?~~
 - ~~Change beginner to single words, verbs in strings~~

-- Change advanced to a Wikipedia? or other entry about Sisyphus's objective (hills? hilltops?
-Mesas?
-Flatness?)
+- Change advanced to "Mountaineering" and see how it feels to type it in (will need to clean up the text etc.)
 - Add SFX

 # Prometheus